archagon/cyrillic-transliterator/README.md

 ### Sandboxed Text Box App (WIP)

 Intended for Mac App Store release, this app presents a simple text box that the user can type text into and then manually copy the transliteration from.
 The app can also transliterate pasted text.

+### Service (WIP)

+In addition to the real-time transliteration support provided by the apps above, you can also transliterate selected text via Services.
+This can be bound to a key command in OSX settings.

 ---